Website icon Xpert.Digital

 • 17% – Industry

-How did Fukushima change Japan's energy mix?
+How has Fukushima changed Japan's energy mix?

 How Fukushima changed Japan's energy mix – Image: Santiherllor|Shutterstock.com

-More about it here:
+More information here:

-In Germany the electricity mix is 47% renewable – @shutterstock | Christos Georghiou
+In Germany, 47% of the electricity mix comes from renewable sources – @shutterstock | Christos Georghiou

-More about it here:
+More information here:

-Solar technicians at work – Image: natthawut.2529|Shutterstock.com
+Solar panel installers at work – Image: natthawut.2529|Shutterstock.com

-More about it here:
+More information here:

-Is Florida really America's sunshine state?
+Is Florida really America's Sunshine State?

 Solar installers in the USA – Image: Frame Stock Footage|Shutterstock.com

-More about it here:
+More information here:

 Konrad Wolfenstein